light-eurecom/light-core/README.md

 # Light core

-Here are the alogithms for the light core mechanism.
+Here are the algorithms for the light core mechanism.

 ## Intitiation